kunai-project/kunai/README.md

 * Configure and detect canary files access/modification
 * Add Yara scanning capabilities for (BPF programs, executables/scripts, some memory sections)
 * Keep researching and implementing eBPF probes to produce relevant events for security monitoring
+* Protect the process from being tampered with

 # Probes to implement